manyashreedeo/Netflix-Visualisation-/README.md

 Create an interactive dashboard for visual exploration of Netflix data

-Dataset Description
+Dataset Description :

 The dataset contains information about Netflix movies and TV shows released between 1996 and 2022.

-Key attributes in the dataset include:
+Key attributes in the dataset include :

 Title – Name of the movie or TV show